-After being hired by a metro Denver public school district or charter school, ALP candidates must enroll in the AL Program at MSU Denver.
+After being hired by a metro Denver public school district, charter school, or accredited private school, ALP candidates must enroll in the AL Program at MSU Denver.
 The Alternative Licensure Program is designed to be completed in one school year, during which each candidate will work as both a full-time teacher and full-time student.

 The candidate earns 25 credit hours by attending MSU Denver seminar courses.
 Additionally, each candidate is responsible for completing the individualized training plan (ITP) in one year.
 By the end of the year, having completed all program requirements, the candidate will be recommended for an initial license by MSU Denver.
 College credit received for participating in the ALP is not interchangeable with the existing traditional licensure program curriculum and credit.
 Candidates must successfully complete the entire year to receive any college credit for the program and MSU Denver’s recommendation for licensure.

 To participate in ALP 1, all candidates must: